MattRCole/nomon/README.md

 ## Uninstall

 - Remove `<this-folder>/bin` from your path

 - Remove any related `nomon.sh` entries from your shell's config (`.profile` for `bash` and `.zshrc` for zsh)

-## Example usage

-It uses almost the same options as `NodeMon`, so if you've used that tool, it should be familiar.

-Run pytest whenever a file changes in the current directory:

-`nomon.sh --ext py --watch . --ignore '.*__pycache__.*' --ignore '\.git.*' --exec "python -m" --clear-screen -- pytest .`

-The same command with "short" options:

-`nomon.sh -e py -w . -i '.*__pycache__.*' -i '\.git.*' -x "python -m" -c -- pytest .`

-For additional help run:

-`nomon.sh --help`